Colac Botanic Gardens are a fine example of a nineteenth century provincial

 The plan is far from being Guilfoyle’s own design, the layout having been originally conceived by Dr Bunce of the Geelong Botanic Garden.
 Bunce’s plan was interpreted and reworked by curators Reeves and more importantly John McDonald.
 It is difficult to ascertain exactly how much influence Guilfoyle’s plans had on the Colac gardens as they appear today as certainly not all of his recommendations were implemented.
 It is therefore more accurate to describe the Colac Botanic Gardens as an accomplished public garden design of the late 1870s, with an overlay of planting by Guilfoyle during the Edwardian period.

 The Gardens cover some 15 hectares and contain over 1,000 specimens including trees registered by the National Trust.
 There are barbecue facilities and a children's playground.
-The gardens are open from 7am to 6pm in winter, 7am to 8pm during daylight saving time (October-March).
+The gates open for cars at 10am and close at 4pm, year-round.